run-house/runhouse/docs/api/python/lambda_function.rst

    timeout and memory size are accepted by the factory method as well, but they are not mandatory and have default values.
 #.
 Create rh.function instance, and than send it over to AWS Lambdas.
 For example:
    :code:`rh.function(summer).to(system=aws_lambda)`

-More information about acceptable arguments can be found in the Lambda function factory method documentation below.